davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 2. Remember the `sizeof()` operator for later and for the future lab tutorial. `sizeof()` is one of the important built-in operators in C.

-3. One of the benefits of a typed language like C and Java should be somewhat apparent now.
-When a programmer declares a variable's type, the executable files knows *exactly* how many contiguous bytes to read and write memory.

 - **Practice Questions**

-  - Although a  single`char` requires just one byte of storage, most CPUs will insist on wasting, or "padding" the remaining 3 bytes (see figure above).
-Why do you think CPUs prefer this, instead of, say, having `amt` start from address `1117` to save you space? *(Ans: It's all about word-alignment.
-Recall that a unit of transfer between memory and CPU is a word.
-If we didn't pad the remaining unused bits of the word, then the start of the next data will begin in the same word, and must span across two words.)*

-  - What is the point of an `unsigned integer`, and when would it be appropriate to declare an unsigned variable?
+  - What is the point of an `unsigned integer`?
 Does it take up more space for an integer to be signed vs. unsigned?
-Does Java support unsigned integers? *(Ans: Recall from your Architecture course that the most-significant bit, called the sign-bit, determines the +/- sign of that number.
+Does Java support unsigned integers? *(Ans: All data is represented using bit sequences.
+The most-significant (left most) bit of a number, called the sign-bit, determines the +/- of that number.
 But the sign-bit wastes a bit!
 So a regular `int` can only cover the range $$[-2^{31}, 2^{31}-1]$$), and an `unsigned int` can cover $$[0, 2^{32}-1]$$, recalling that an `int` is 32 bits.
-If you know that a value cannot be negative (such as salary), it is appropriate to use unsigned ints.
-Java does not support unsigned ints.*
+If you know that a value cannot be negative (such as salary), it is appropriate to use `unsigned int`s.
+Higher level languages like Java does not support unsigned ints.*

   - If a `struct X` element was declared to contain a `char`, a `long`, and an array of 100 `doubles`, what is the size of each instance of `struct X`? *(Essentially, each instance of `struct X` would require 1 + 8 + 100 * 8 = 809 bytes, but it will actually take up 812 bytes for preserving word alignment)*
--->

 ##### Part 2: Understanding Addressing and Pointers

-Every piece of data in your program, whether it's a  variable or a literal (like `3.14`), is stored in two pieces: its content and its address.
-It is possible, for programmers to ask the OS for the addresses of your data, but we can't tell it *where* to place them.
-This section focuses on the support for working with a variable's location in C. In particular, we will focus on three syntax items: the **address-of** operator, the **pointer-declaration** operator, and the **de-referencing** operators.
+Every piece of data in your program, whether it's a variable or a literal (like `3.14`, or `"hello world"`), is stored in two pieces: its content and its address.
+It is possible for programmers to ask the OS for the addresses of existing data, but we can't tell your OS *where* to place them.
+We will focus on three syntax elements: the **address-of** operator, the **pointer-declaration** operator, and the **de-referencing** operator.

 1. Let's now consider the code below.
 Read through it before moving on.